 Researchers are still studying the full effects marijuana can have on your body.
 Currently, it’s known to be effective in treating chronic pain, muscle spasms, sleep issues, and many other chronic symptoms that can affect your everyday life.

-At Metro Pain and Vein Centers, our team of doctors, pain specialists, and other medical professionals can develop an effective pain management treatment plan customized to your condition.
+At Metro Pain Centers, our team of doctors, pain specialists, and other medical professionals can develop an effective pain management treatment plan customized to your condition.
 We can determine if medical marijuana can be beneficial to your treatment or if there are alternatives that can better target your pain triggers.

 If you qualify as a medical marijuana candidate, we can help you obtain a medical card that can legally allow you to use medical marijuana depending on state laws.
 On top of your medical marijuana use, your treatment plan can also include other ways to manage your pain effectively, including other pain relief medicines, physical therapy, and lifestyle changes.

 Medical marijuana is legal in New Jersey and New York, but it’s still considered a Schedule I. This means doctors cannot prescribe it like they would with regular prescription medicine.
 Your doctor has to determine that your condition qualifies you to use medical marijuana.
 Once our specialists determine that your condition can benefit from medical marijuana, we can provide you with the necessary paperwork to obtain a medical marijuana license from your state.

 At Metro Pain Centers, we understand the benefits of a multidisciplinary approach towards managing pain – including the use of medical marijuana.
 If our doctors determine you need it and you’re approved of your license, you can visit a state-approved dispensary for your medication.
 Our team checks in regularly and performs routine assessments on qualifying patients based on state requirements to ensure your usage of medical marijuana is helping you manage your symptoms.